Your Guide to Butler’s Pantries & Kitchen Cabinets

 It’s a no-brainer, but when it comes to a butler’s pantry, every inch of space is crucial.

-Swapping out cupboard doors and pull-out drawers for open shelving can help reclaim some extra room, as you’ll no longer have to account for swing-out room.
+Swapping out the doors on your kitchen cabinets and pull-out drawers for open shelving can help reclaim some extra room, as you’ll no longer have to account for swing-out room.

 4. Make it practical

-Install a window to help keep the space ventilated, particularly if you’ll be doing any food prep in your butler’s pantry.
+Install a window to help keep the space ventilated, particularly if you’ll be doing any food prep in this smaller enclosed space.
 Motion sensor lighting could also be a handy addition, particularly if your hands will usually be full when going in or out.

 5. Remember – it’s a pantry

-At the end of the day, a butler’s pantry is an – while very practical and very nice to have – optional kitchen storage solution.
-If you’re compromising on too many elements, or on the size of your kitchen itself in order to work it in, consider whether that space may be better used as part of your main kitchen area or for a generous walk-in pantry.
+While being a very practical addition that adds value to your home, a butler’s pantry is ultimately an optional kitchen storage solution.
+If you’re compromising on too many elements of its design, or taking too much space away from your main kitchen in order to work it in, consider whether that space may be better used as part of your main kitchen area or for a generous walk-in pantry.

 If you’re thinking about incorporating a butler’s pantry as part of your kitchen renovation or new home, our award-winning designers will be able to help you determine the right kitchen design solution for you.